From Project Flânerie · Back Room Strategies

 haishoku+

-- no photos saved or uploaded — the camera samples color in real time and discards every frame
+- camera frames never leave your device — the camera samples color in real time and discards every frame

 - one optional notification a day, off by default